 \begin{proof} Suppose view $v$ has a good leader, which proposes log $\Lambda$.
 Then, by Lemma~\ref{lem:tob1-leader-followed}, all honest validators which participate in the output phase for grade $1$ of $GA_{v-1}$ input $\Lambda$ to $GA_v$.
-By the validity property of Graded Agreement, all validators which participate in the output phase for grade $1$ of $GA_v$ output $(\Lambda, 1)$.
+By the Validity property of Graded Agreement, all validators which participate in the output phase for grade $1$ of $GA_v$ output $(\Lambda, 1)$.
 By Lemma~\ref{lem:tob1-induction}, this also holds in $GA_{v'}$ for all $v' \ge v$.
 Since all such validators output $(\Lambda, 1)$, they also input an extension of $\Lambda$ to $GA_{v'+1}$, for all $v' \ge v$.
-Again by the validity property of Graded Agreement, any honest validator which participates in the output phase for grade~$2$ of one such $GA_{v'+1}$, i.e., any honest validators awake both at $t= t_{v'+2} - 2\Delta$ and $t = t_{v'+2} + 2\Delta$, decides~$\Lambda$.
-Therefore, $\Lambda$ is decided by any honest validator that is eventually continuously awake for an interval of time of at least $8\Delta$. \end{proof}
+Again by the Validity property of Graded Agreement, any honest validator which participates in the output phase for grade~$2$ of one such {$GA_{v'}$}, i.e., any honest validators awake both at {$t_{v'+1} - 2\Delta$ and $t_{v'+1} + 2\Delta$}, decides {a log extending}~$\Lambda$. {Any honest validator that after $t_{v+1} - 2\Delta$ is eventually awake for $8\Delta$ is guaranteed to be awake at both $t_{v''} - 2\Delta$ and $t_{v''} + 2\Delta$ for some $v'' \geq v+1$ and therefore it decides a log extending~$\Lambda$.} \end{proof}

-\begin{theorem}[Liveness] The protocol implemented in Figure~\ref{fig:tob1} satisfies liveness. \end{theorem}
+\begin{theorem}[Liveness] The protocol implemented in Figure~\ref{fig:tob1} satisfies Liveness. \end{theorem}

-\begin{proof} By Lemma~\ref{lem:good-leader-probability}, a view $v$ has a good leader with probability greater than~$\frac{1}{2}$.
-When that is the case, as a result of Theorem~\ref{thm:tob1-reorg-resilience}, the proposal is decided by all validators which are eventually awake for long enough, i.e., $8\Delta$. \end{proof}